syncliteio/SyncLiteLoggerJava/README.md

 # Using SyncLite Logger

-This repository has been created to distribute the SyncLite logger jar file as updated in src/main/resources.
-You can use the following maven dependency in your edge/desktop applications for creating and operating edge databases/devices.
+- This repository has been created to distribute the SyncLite logger jar file as updated in src/main/resources.

+- OR You can use the following maven dependency in your edge/desktop applications for creating and operating edge databases/devices.

 ```
 <dependency>